Search Contextures Sites

 End Sub

-The following code runs when one of the rectangles is clicked.
+The following code runs when one of the hidden rectangles is clicked.
 You can change the TopRow, iCol and strCol variables, to match the layout of your table.

 Sub SortTable()